arc64/www.tecks.co.nz/books/the-conditions-upon-which-learning-depends/verbal-learning-processes/how-conceptual-responses-are-acquired/index.md

 ![Figure 4420a.
 The universe of positive and negative example of a new concept which must be sampled in order to acquire a working understanding of that concept](../../../../../assets/images/Figure4420a.png "Figure 4420a.
-The universe of positive and negative example of a new concept which must be sampled in order to acquire a working understanding of that concept"){.image-inline}
+The universe of positive and negative example of a new concept which must be sampled in order to acquire a working understanding of that concept"){: .image-inline}

 *Figure 4420a.
 The universe of positive and negative example of a new concept which must be sampled in order to acquire a working